Fundamental Program

 • Scholarship application support

-• As-needed access to specialized counselors
+• Access to specialized counselors

-Meet with specialists who will provide detailed guidance on niche application elements (financial aid, athletic recruitment, arts portfolio development/review, audition preparation, etc.) to best optimize the outcome.
+Meet with specialists who will provide detailed guidance on niche application elements (financial aid, athletic recruitment, arts portfolio development/review, audition preparation, etc.) to best optimize outcome.

 • Personality and career assessments